-Thankfully when I feel stressed or overwhelmed, my natural instinct is to clean or organize a drawer or cupboard.
-It gives me just a little bit of control, even if it’s just over that jam-packed, mismatched tupperware drawer.
+When I feel stressed or overwhelmed, my natural instinct is to clean or organize a drawer or cupboard.
+It gives me just a little bit of control, even if it’s just over that jam-packed, mismatched Tupperware drawer.
+I’m not sure why it makes me feel so good, but that empowerment is crucial as a mom in a home full of kids.

 Organizing your kitchen doesn’t have to be expensive or time-consuming.
 In fact, if you organize, you’re likely to save time in the long-run.
 Here are some tools and tips I recommend for getting started.